Snaplexes

 • Flexibility in deployment

-• FeedMaster nodes are configured with load balancers
+• FeedMaster nodes included

 • Customized configurations supported